Short Bowel Syndrome - Epidemiology Forecast - 2034

 Key Highlights

-In the 7MM, the maximum cases of prevalent cases of short bowel syndrome were reported in the United States, accounting for nearly 14,000 cases in 2022.
+In the 7MM, the highest prevalent cases of short bowel syndrome were in the United States, accounting for nearly 14,000 cases in 2023.

-Germany had the highest number of prevalent cases of short bowel syndrome among the EU4 and the UK, followed by the UK, whereas Spain had the lowest number of cases.
+Germany had the highest number of prevalent cases of short bowel syndrome among the EU4 and the UK, followed by the UK, whereas Spain had the lowest number of cases in 2023.

-DelveInsight’s “Short Bowel Syndrome (SBS) – Market Insights, Epidemiology and Market Forecast – 2032” report delivers an in-depth understanding of short bowel syndrome, historical and forecasted epidemiology as well as short bowel syndrome market trends in the United States, EU4 (Germany, France, Italy, and Spain) and the United Kingdom, and Japan.
+DelveInsight’s “Short Bowel Syndrome (SBS) Epidemiology Forecast – 2034” report delivers an in-depth understanding of short bowel syndrome, historical and forecasted epidemiology in the United States, EU4 (Germany, France, Italy, and Spain) and the United Kingdom, and Japan.

 Geography Covered